-My self portraits
+My self portrait Journey

 I put my mum's old hair rolls into my hair and started to take them out while taking the photos.
-As I took out more and more rolls I felt like getting out of my own layers.
-I started to feel light, deliberated and free.
+As I took out more and more rolls I felt like getting off my own layers.
+I started to feel lighter, deliberated and free.
 By the time my hair was freed from the rolls my soul was freed from pressure.
 I don't know how it happened.
 I have no answer but quite honestly I don't care.
 Something magical happened and I knew I need this kind of magic in my life.
 I don't want to let it go.
 Ever.
 I invited this magic in my life and I want it to stay forever.
-I knew that the only way make it stay with me by creating more self portraits.
+I knew that the only way to make it stay with me was by creating more self portraits.

 And I did.